Surayani02/apple-twin/README.md

 # Apple Replica

 - This site is a clone of Apple's original website back then when Apple first launched iPhone 11 Pro.
 I have coded only a small portion of the whole website.
+Watch live [here](https://apple-twin.netlify.app).

 ## Technologies Used